cedriclemercier/nlp-ablation-t5/README.md

-# T5 Ablation
+# NLP Ablation Studies with Xsum and T5

-Study of T5
+## Folder Structure

+* `experiments`: Folder for draft codes and experiments